-- 2. The costs are reasonable and consistent with the school district's established travel policy.
-Temporary dependent care costs above and beyond regular dependent care that directly results from travel to conferences is allowable provided the costs are: - a.
-A direct result of the individual's travel for the federal award; - b.
-Consistent with the school district's documented travel policy for all school district travel; and - 3.
-Only temporary during the travel period.
+2. The costs are reasonable and consistent with the school district's established travel policy.
+Temporary dependent care costs above and beyond regular dependent care that directly results from travel to conferences is allowable provided the costs are:

+b.
+Consistent with the school district's documented travel policy for all school district travel; and

+3. Only temporary during the travel period.
+Legal References: